secuditor/secuditor-free/README.md

 # Secuditor Free

-An effective free diagnostic security tool for Windows endpoints and networks with a friendly GUI.<br>
+A Python based diagnostic security tool for Windows endpoints and networks with a friendly GUI.<br>
 Secuditor helps identify vulnerabilities, improve security awareness and simplify forensic analysis.
 It suits both personal and organizational use.

 ---